 Available data should be used to align labour supply with labour demand, thus promoting a robust local labour market and contributing to sustainable economic growth.
-All involved-chambers, planning boards, post-secondary institutions, employers, immigration networks-can strategically target labour supply to fill current vacancies via targeted immigration.
+All involved-chambers, planning boards, post-secondary institutions, employers, immigration networks-can strategically target labour supply and fill current vacancies via targeted immigration.

-In most communities examined, there is no overlap between occupations with high vacancy rates and those listed under the Year 1 RNIP targeted occupations.
 To aid in attraction and retention of immigrants, as well as promote positive labour market outcomes for the community, more strategic alignment is recommended.
 Available data can and should be used to guide decision making alongside consultations with community partners and employers.

-Migrants already in the community comprise a large source of labour.
+Additionally, migrants already in the community comprise a large source of labour.
 This population also needs to be considered.
 Are migrants participating in the labour force?
 Are they unemployed or underemployed?
 Are their (foreign) credentials and life experiences adequately acknowledged and compensated?